puppetlabs/bolt/8-writing-advanced-tasks/README.md

 print(json.dumps(result))
 ```

-Now lets write the accompanying metadata.
-Well specify the parameters as types such as `"type": "Integer"`  which will help us validate the users input as an `Integer`.
+Now let's write the accompanying metadata.
+We'll specify the parameters as types such as `"type": "Integer"`  which will help us validate the users input as an `Integer`.
 Save the following file to `modules/exercise8/tasks/great_metadata.json`:
 ```
 {
   "description": "An exercise in writing great metadata",